You are here

 Smaller Internet & Mobile Phone Providers in France

 (Pronunciation: "corh-rhi-oh-lees") Coriolis is a Mobile Virtual Network Operator (MVNO) founded in 1999.
 The company operates on Orange, SFR et Bouygues Telecom's networks.
 Coriolis offers mobile phone plans (with and without contracts, including plans that include phones) as well as Internet plans.
-Coriolis offers online-based customer service, and customer advantages for recommendating the company.
+The Coriolis customer service is online-based, and customer advantages for recommendating the company.
 Coriolis also offers special deals targeted to seniors and the hard of hearing.

 (Pronunciation: "sosh") Sosh is the low-cost brand for Orange, created in 2011.
 Sosh offers contract-free mobile phone plans, contract mobile phone plans, package offers (mobile phone + Internet, mobile phone + Internet + television), and customer rewards for referrals.
 Sosh also sells mobile phones.